hjalmarheld/advent-of-code-2022/README.md

   # worry = worry // 3
   if question == 1:
     reduction = 'old // 3'
+  # since
+  #   x % n = x % n % n,
-  # in questions 2 we can remove the lcm
+  # we can save x % n instead of x
-  # from the worry levels. all tests are primes
-  # thus if it is divisible by the lcm of them
+  # with n being the lcm of all tests,
-  # it has already passed by all monkeys and
+  # effectively preventing the worry
+  # level of ever exceeding n, without
-  # is back in the starting position
+  # impacting the tests
   else:
     tests = [monkey_parser(monkey_txt)['test'] for monkey_txt in jungle_txt]
     test_lcm = reduce(lcm, tests)